andrew/ultimate-awesome/README.md

 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
+- [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
+Cyber Security is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you t.
+- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
+Docker is revolutionizing application deployment and scaling.
+This Skill Tree offers a systematic way to learn containerization with Docker.
+Ideal for DevOps beginners, it provides a clear roadmap for understandi.
-- [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 427 interactive lessons.
+- [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Free Git tutorials for beginners with 30 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.